jsiek/denotational_semantics/agda/README.md

   Denotational semantics of ISWIM defined generically in terms of ●, ℱ, Domain, and ValueOrdering.

+* `ISWIMDenotAlt`

+  An alternative semantic definition of ISWIM that does not use `⊑` in the variable case, but only in the meaning of application.
+  So it does not satisfy `ℰ-⊑`.
+Nevertheless, this version is equivalent to the above version in the same way that an algorithmic type system is equivalent to a declarative one.

 * `Compositionality` (parameterized on CurryApplyStruct)

    Proof of compositionality for the lambda calculus and ISWIM.